Jah-Say10/Jah-Say10/README.md

 - 🌱 I’m currently learning **Software Development**

-- 👀 I’m interested in conding, sport (Basketball, Weight lifting...), chess, reading...
+- 👀 I’m interested in coding, sport (Basketball, Weight lifting...), chess, reading...
 - 🌱 I’m currently learning software development and company management.
 Intend to do a PhD in AI technologies
 - 💞️ I’m looking to collaborate on with anybody who is interresting in computer science
 - 📫 How to reach me **diasseomar10@gmail.com**